INSIGHTS INTO THE DAILY DAF

 1) HALACHAH: AN ERUV PLACED IN A GRAVEYARD

-Rebbi Yehudah and the Rabanan argue whether or not one may place an Eruv on a gravestone.
+OPINIONS: Rebbi Yehudah and the Rabanan argue about whether one may place an Eruv on a gravestone.
 Rebbi Yehudah maintains that since a person does not intend for his Eruv to remain on the gravestone throughout Shabbos, his food will not be protected from predators.
 Therefore, he may put the Eruv there because he will not derive benefit from the gravestone.
 The Rabanan maintain that a person does intend to use the gravestone to protect the food of the Eruv for the entire Shabbos.
 Therefore, he may not place the Eruv there, because he will benefit from the gravestone.
 What is the Halachah?

 (a) The SHULCHAN ARUCH (OC 409:1) rules like the Rabanan, the majority opinion, who say that one may not use a gravestone for an Eruv, because one thereby derives benefit from the gravestone.